Join our volunteering adventure as we travel from Halls Gap to Great Western on the Little Vic!

-Volunteer at the Great Vic Bike Ride
+Volunteer at the Little Vic

 To help make it easy, we provide all our volunteers with free transport, meals and accommodation.

 Each day we travel to a new town, set up camp and help out up to 3,000 riders.